- Succulent Care

 Winter and Cold Temperatures

-Other succulents: Twice per week in full sun and high temps, once per week in cool partial shade environments.
+Other succulents: Maybe twice per week in full sun and high temps, once per week in cool partial shade environments.

-Sempervivum: Overwatering often results in crown rot, which can be remedied by reducing the contact between the crown and wet soil.
-This is done with a combination of reducing the watering frequency, using a better drained soil or potting soil, and/or planting on top of a top dressing of coarse, very well drained material.
+Sempervivum: Overwatering often results in crown rot, which can be remedied by reducing contact between the crown and wet soil.
+This is done with a combination of reducing the watering frequency, using a better drained soil or potting soil, and/or planting through a top dressing of coarse, very well drained material so the base of the plant does not rest directly on the soil underneath.

 Other succulents: Overwatering generally causes the roots system and the lower part of the shoot to rot.
 The remaining shoot should be trimmed and dried, then repotted in a better drained media and watered less.